WTRIII/Federation-Team-Builder-WTRIII/README.md

 Client sought a content management system for managing employees.
 Parameters desired include a list of departments, roles, and employees to include names, salaries, and managers.

+Help Received:

+Worked with Chuck Stephens, Brian Albright, Ethan Cho, and Mitchell Robbins on assignment.

 ### Features Implemented Include (MVP):
 - View all departments
 - View all roles